folio-org/mod-calendar/docs/install.md

-# First Install
+# Install/Upgrade

-This is similar to [test-deployment.md](test-deployment.md), however, this document is intended for the first deployment onto a server with an existing, older `mod-calendar` running.
+This document contains instructions for installing (or upgrading an existing version to) the local version of `mod-calendar` for testing with Okapi.

 ## Compile the Module